CarterMoody/NanoNodeMCU/README.md

 QUICK START
   1. On NodeMcu (esp8266), load code MqttMotor.ino
   2. On RPi, open a cmd launch MqttServerPahoWorking.py
     1. Verify receiving heartbeats from the NodeMCU esp8266
+    2. Can now close this command prompt
   3. Set up IP Camera and verify streaming
   4. Goto youtube live dashboard and start a stream
   5. Delete token.pickle if present (code will detect none exists, then ask you to re-authenticate).
   6. On Rpi, open another cmd and launch YoutubeMqttNano.py via the forever script (./forever python YoutubeMqttNano.py)
     1. Follow authentication flow to get a new token.pickle (sign in and allow access)
+    2. Verify connection in terminal (should find correct broadcast id of your stream
+    3. Wait a minute or so for a heartbeat from the NodeMCU esp8266 (they come in every minute)
+  7. In youtube broswer, try sending "test !feed" in chat to dispense food.
+    1. Should see reaction in command prompt running YoutubeMqttNano.py
+    2. Should see mqtt message sent to NodeMCU esp8266
+    3. Should see mqtt message received from  NodeMCU esp8266
+    4. On youtube chat, should see RPi talking to user

 # NanoNodeMCU